 Are there side effects from the HPV vaccine?

-Most people who receive the HPV vaccine do not experience side effects although some develop headaches, dizziness and nausea but most are mild.
-You may also develop fatigue, a mild fever or discomfort, redness and swelling at the side of the injection.
-These signs often mean that your immune system is mounting a good response against HPV.
+Luckily, the HPV vaccine is extremely safe, and most people will experience no side effects.
+Occasionally some may develop mild headaches, dizziness or nausea.
+Sometimes you may develop a mild fever, or redness or swelling at the injection site - these signs usually disappear quickly and mean that your immune system is mounting a good response to the HPV.

-If you would like to arrange an appointment to discuss the cervical cancer vaccine in London, please contact The Medical Chambers Kensington on (020) 7244 4200 or make an appointment online.
+If you would like to discuss the HPV vaccine with one of our specialists please call 020 7244 4200 or make an appointment online.